styx-emulator/styx-emulator/CONTRIBUTING.md

 ### 6. Error Handling

-- **Graceful Degradation**: Verify that the code handles errors gracefully, providing meaningful error messages without exposing sensitive information.
+- **Graceful**: Verify that the code handles errors gracefully, providing meaningful error messages without exposing sensitive information.
 - **Consistency**: Ensure error handling is consistent across the codebase, using standardized approaches for logging, exceptions, and user feedback, see [./CONVENTIONS.md](./CONVENTIONS.md) for more information.

 ### 7. Logging